Carlos-CC23/Networks-Data-Communications-Project1/README.md

-# Networks-Data-Communications-Project-s
+# Networks-Data-Communications-Project
-Each projects for networks and data communications for the Spring 2025 semester.
+First project for networks and data communications for the Spring 2025 semester.

 To run the server and client code in Visual Studio Code, follow these steps: